Infineon/mtb-example-wifi-https-server/README.md

 Note that if the `MAX_NUMBER_OF_HTTP_SERVER_RESOURCES` value is not defined in the application Makefile, the HTTPS server will set it to 10 by default.
 This code example does not define this parameter in the application Makefile; therefore, the application uses the default value of 10.
 This depends on the availability of memory on the MCU device.

 ### Creating a self-signed SSL certificate

 The HTTPS server demonstrated in this example uses a self-signed SSL certificate.
 This requires **OpenSSL** which is already preloaded in the ModusToolbox&trade; installation.
-A Self-signed SSL certificate means that there is no third-party certificate issuing authority, commonly referred to as CA, involved in the authentication of the server.
+A self-signed SSL certificate means that there is no third-party certificate issuing authority, commonly referred to as CA, involved in the authentication of the server.
 Clients connecting to the server must have a root CA certificate to verify and trust the websites defined by the certificate.
-Only when the client trusts the website, it can establish a secure connection with the HTTPS server.
+Only when the client trusts the website, it establish a secure connection with the HTTPS server.

-Do the following to generate a self-signed SSL certificate:

 #### Generate an SSL certificate and private key

 Run the following script to generate the self-signed SSL certificate and private key.

 Before invoking the following command, modify the `OPENSSL_SUBJECT_INFO` macro in the *generate_ssl_certs.sh* file to match your local domain configuration such as *Country*, *State*, *Locality*, *Organization*, *Organization Unit name*, and *Common Name*.
 This macro is used by the *openssl* commands when generating the certificate.

 ```
 cd scripts
 ./generate_ssl_certs.sh
 ```

-This will produce the following files:
+This creates the following files:

 File                           | Description
 -------------------------------|------------